AhmedSeemalK/Enterprise-Inference/ida/README.md

 ### Accessing Models from OpenAI based Client
 For interacting with deployed models you can utilize any client that supports OpenAPI specification, such as Swagger UI or Open WebUI.
-These tools facilitate seamless integration by offering interactive documentation many features.
+These tools facilitate seamless integration by offering interactive documentation and many other features.
 As an example, we will demonstrate how to use Open WebUI to connect with these models, allowing you to execute API calls and effectively manage your interactions with the models.

 ###### For visual assistance, refer to the following example image of a OpenAPI based client request and response: